sandlbn/ultimate64-manager/README.md

   - Fullscreen mode (double-click or Opt+F / Alt+F)
   - Screenshot capture to Pictures folder
   - Unicast and multicast support
+  - **Gamepad → C64 joystick** – play with a USB/Bluetooth controller, port 1 or 2 selectable (firmware 3.15+, Ultimate 64-class hardware)
+  - **Ultimate menu viewer** – see the device's own menu in the app and drive it with cursor keys, RETURN and F-keys (firmware 3.15+)
 - **Audio Streaming** – SID audio output via UDP
 - **Memory Editor** – Read and write C64 memory in real-time
   - Quick access to common locations (Screen, VIC-II, SID, CIA, Zero Page, etc.)